Stock Analysis on Net

 Net Operating Profit After Taxes (NOPAT)

-The NOPAT demonstrated fluctuations over the five-year period.
-Initially, it slightly increased from 9067 million USD in 2020 to 9170 million USD in 2021.
-However, in 2022, there was a significant decline to 3871 million USD.
-This was followed by a recovery in 2023 to 9523 million USD, before dropping again to 5319 million USD in 2024.
-This variability suggests periods of both operational challenges and recovery within the company.
+The NOPAT demonstrates considerable fluctuations across the evaluated periods.
+It initially increased marginally from 9067 million USD in 2020 to 9170 million USD in 2021, followed by a significant decline to 3871 million USD in 2022.
+This was succeeded by a recovery to 9523 million USD in 2023, before dropping again to 5319 million USD in 2024.
+These variations suggest inconsistent profitability performance over the periods.

 Cost of Capital